agroce/rb_tree_demo/blogpost.md

 - Make a tool to throw out all mutants inside comments, inside the `InorderTreePrint` function, or that remove an assertion.

 - Examine the remaining mutants (maybe 200 or so) carefully, to make sure we're not missing anything.

+The process of (1) making a test generator then (2) applying mutation testing and (3) actually looking at the surviving mutants and using them to improve our testing can be thought of as a [_falsification-driven testing_ process](https://agroce.github.io/asej18.pdf).
+For highly-critical, small pieces of code, this can be a very effective way to build an effective fuzzing regimen.

+## Further Reading

+For a more invovled example using DeepState to test an API, see the [TestFs](https://github.com/agroce/testfs) example, which tests a user-level, ext3-like file system.
+For more details on DeepState, see our [NDSS 2018 Binary Analysis Research Workshop paper](https://agroce.github.io/bar18.pdf).

+## Appendix: Symbolic Execution

+DeepState also supports symbolic execution.
+Unfortunately, at this time, neither angr nor manticore (the two binary analysis engines we support) can scale to the red-black tree or file system examples, even if we reduce the test length to something very short, like 3 or 4 steps.
+The `symex.cpp` file, however, is a simple test that these engines can handle.
+See the DeepState documentation for how to use symbolic execution.
+Note that you'll want to compile `symex.cpp` and the C files for the red-black tree all without various sanitizers, to make life easy for the binary analysis tools.